misiektoja/psn_monitor/README.md

 # psn_monitor

-psn_monitor is a Python tool which allows for real-time monitoring of Sony PlayStation (PSN) players activities.
+psn_monitor is a Python tool that allows for real-time monitoring of Sony PlayStation (PSN) players' activities.

 ## Features

-- Real-time tracking of PlayStation users gaming activity (including detection when user gets online/offline or played games)
+- Real-time tracking of PlayStation users' gaming activity (including detection when a user gets online/offline or plays games)
-- Basics statistics for user activity (how long in different states, how long played game, overall time and number of played games in the session etc.)
+- Basic statistics for user activity (duration in different states, time spent playing a game, overall time and number of games played in a session etc.)
-- Email notifications for different events (player gets online/offline, starts/finishes/changes game, errors)
+- Email notifications for various events (player gets online/offline, starts/finishes/changes a game, errors)
-- Saving all user activities with timestamps to the CSV file
+- Saving all user activities with timestamps to a CSV file
 - Possibility to control the running copy of the script via signals

 <p align="center">